ZAdamMac/Tapestry/Current Release/Source/readme.md

 Building Tapestry has been a large and time-consuming project, but it would have been even more so without the work of the developers of our dependencies - GnuPG, the Python-GnuPG module, and obvious python itself.

-If you would like to contribute to the development of Tapestry, feel free to submit a pull request, or perhaps buy me a coffee at [ko-fi.com/KenshoSec](https://ko-fi.com/KenshoSec)
+If you would like to contribute to the development of Tapestry, feel free to submit a pull request, or perhaps buy me a coffee at [ko-fi.com/KenshoSec](https://ko-fi.com/KenshoSec), or consider backing [@ZAdamMac on Github Sponsors](https://github.com/users/ZAdamMac/sponsorship.)

 ## Security Considerations
-Tapestry relies on a well-known FOSS implementation of the PGP protocol in order to securely store the archives it generates, and also to provide a mechanism for verifying the individual who generated the backup.
+Tapestry relies on Gnu Privacy Guard (GPG), a well-known FOSS implementation of the PGP protocol, in order to securely store the archives it generates, and also to provide a mechanism for verifying the individual who generated the backup.
 It does this using two separate keys - the Encryption Key (sometimes called the "Disaster Recovery" key, after the comment included on keys Tapestry generates) and an optional, though strongly recommended, signing key specified by the user.

 ### Care and Feeding of the Disaster Recovery Key
 When you run Tapestry with the `--genKey` flag the program will export a new Disaster Recovery key from GPG as two separate files: `DR.key` and `DR-pub.key`.
 The former contains both the private and public keys of the RSA key-pair - the latter contains only the public portion.